Syllabus for SOC-101

 Online exams are administered through the course website.
 Consult the course Calendar for the official dates of exam weeks.

 The midterm is a closed-book, proctored online exam.
-It is two hours long and covers Chapters 1 through 5 and Chapter 7 in the textbook.
+It is 90 minutes long and covers Chapters 1 through 5 and Chapter 7 in the textbook.
 It consists of multiple choice questions.

 Students please note: Although the midterm takes place in Week 7, it will only cover Modules 1 and 2 (Chapters 1-5 and 7 in the textbook).

 The final is a closed-book, proctored online exam.
-It is two hours long and covers material from Chapters 8 through 16 in the textbook.
+It is 90 minutes long and covers material from Chapters 8 through 16 in the textbook.
 It consists of multiple choice questions.

 You are on your honor not to cheat during an exam.
 Cheating means: